 What can you do?

 Make a point of addressing the issues going on with authenticity.
 It shows compassion and in a time of crisis, people want to know you care.
-If you have a strong audience, try using your platform to help raise awareness, like Comedian (and downright legend) Celeste Barber did, raising over 21.5 million dollars (and still climbing as we write this) in under 3 days.
+If you have a strong audience, try using your platform to help raise awareness, like Comedian (and downright legend) Celeste Barber did, raising over 50 million dollars.
 Other celebrities like Pink, Nicole Kidman and Keith Urban then followed with donations of $500,000.
 Natalie Portman and Lizzo also shared the post (assuming a heck load more now) voicing concern over the catastrophic circumstances surrounding the death of up to 500 million of our poor wildlife.
 If you can use your platform, do it.
 It can be a powerful tool.

 Aligning to a cause.